YousefHaggy/FBLA-Mobile-App/README.md

 2. Click [here](https://github.com/YousefHaggy/FBLA-Mobile-App/raw/master/apk/BusinessBud.apk) to download the apk file to your device.
 If your phone is on Android 8.0 or higher, you'll be prompted to allow your browser to install APKs
 3. If your phone is on Android 7.0 or lower and you haven't already enabled installation from unknown sources, you will prompted to goto the settings app and enable it.
 4. Open the downloaded file to install the app
+### Project Installation Instructions for Android Studio
+Android Studio can be downloaded to your computer from [this link](https://developer.android.com/studio/?gclid=Cj0KCQjwg73kBRDVARIsAF-kEH_QSh761Oi_tirruUVzvCp4fIgIfwK-IYDOKm7aFY2psSiQfkwW3voaAuuCEALw_wcB)
+1. Download the zip file  from this link here: [Project Zip File](https://github.com/YousefHaggy/FBLA-Mobile-App/archive/master.zip)
+2. Unzip the content into a new folder
+3. Launch Android Studio, select 'Open an existing Android Studio project", navigate to the folder created in step 2. and select the folder "FBLA-Mobile-App-master".
+If a different project is already open in Android Studio, select "file" from the toolbar, then select "Open..." and navigate to the aforementioned folder.

+Code files can be found in the "app/src/main/java/com/yousefhaggy/fblamobileapp/" directory or you can view them by going [here](app/src/main/java/com/yousefhaggy/fblamobileapp/)